rahulkarnati16/demo-project/README.md

 8. AWS Application Load Balancer and Target Groups

-Docker: AWS ECS Fargate, ECR, Docker standalone
+####Docker: AWS ECS Fargate, ECR, Docker standalone

+####CloudFormation: to spin the ECS Fargate setup with ALB

-Terraform : to build the test EC2 server to build and push docker testing and IAM permissions
+####Terraform : to build the test EC2 server to build and push docker testing and IAM permissions

-Ansible: playbook to build and push docker images to ECR
+####Ansible: playbook to build and push docker images to ECR